 - 9. Development reviews of classroom performance based on visits by a faculty representative from the Center for Teaching Excellence (1 point each visit up to a maximum of 2 points).
 For requirements regarding peer observation see the Guidelines for Peer Observation in the Appendix B). - 10.
-Recognitions, honors, and awards (up to a maximum of 6 points): - a. by The University of Texas Rio Grande Valley (1.0 point each), - b. by The University of Texas System (2.0 points each), - c. by statewide (3.0 points each) or national private or non-profit entities (4.0 points each). - 11.
-Incorporation of experiential learning pedagogy(ies) into classes, including but not limited to service learning, community engagement, etc. (0.5 points per semester up to a maximum of 4 points, if approved by the UTRGV Office of Student Engagement; otherwise at the discretion of the Annual Review Committee). - 12.
+Recognitions, honors, and awards (up to a maximum of 6 points):

+a. by The University of Texas Rio Grande Valley (1.0 point each),b. by The University of Texas System (2.0 points each),c. by statewide (3.0 points each) or national private or non-profit entities (4.0 points each).

+- 11. Incorporation of experiential learning pedagogy(ies) into classes, including but not limited to service learning, community engagement, etc. (0.5 points per semester up to a maximum of 4 points, if approved by the UTRGV Office of Student Engagement; otherwise at the discretion of the Annual Review Committee). - 12.
 Study abroad or teaching abroad (1.0 points per semester up to a maximum of 4 points). - 13.
-Teaching an online class during a regular semester session (0.25 points per class per semester up to a maximum of 4 points in each 6 year evaluation cycle).
+Teaching an online class during a regular semester session (0.25 points per class per semester up to a maximum of 4 points in each 6 year evaluation cycle). - 14.
+Teaching a course during a regular semester via Interactive Television (ITV) that involves holding at least five (5) regular classes on a campus that is not the faculty member's assigned home campus (0.5 points per course per semester). - 15.
+Teaching a face-to-face course during a regular semester at a site or campus that is not the faculty member's assigned home campus (1.0 points per course per semester).